April 1, 2019

 When we think about promoting a healthy bonefish fishery we often turn our attention to protecting large schools of adult fish patrolling the flats.
 Often forgotten are the more vulnerable juvenile fish, those less than three inches long, that must survive a constant barrage from predators and a chaotic, rapidly changing environment.
 Nowhere are the challenges faced by juvenile bonefish more evident than in the Florida Keys.

-Over the years we have seen a decline in the Florida Keys bonefish population, and an usual absence of juveniles.
+Over the years we have seen a decline in the Florida Keys bonefish population, and an unusual absence of juveniles.
 The cause of this decline is still unknown, but it has coincided with changes to freshwater discharge in South Florida, increases in coastal development, and higher frequency of extreme weather events.
 These disturbances may be responsible for negatively impacting important nursery habitats and at least partially explain the bonefish population decline.

 Nurseries are potentially the most important and complex habitats that a fish will occupy during its life.
 They provide protection from predators, abundant sources of food, and environmental conditions that allow for fast growth and an increased chance of survival.
 And since juvenile bonefish are too small to move to better habitats, taking the nursery habitat away is like pulling a table cloth out from under a castle of cards; the castle will fall.